Physics

 Others

-To study conformal field theory (CFT) with friends, I organized and held CFT Camp at the University of Tokyo’s Yamanaka Dormitory over a three-day period from April 3 to April 6, 2025.
-For details, please refer to this PDF (in Japanese).
+To study conformal field theory (CFT) with friends, I organized and held CFT Camp.
+For details, please refer to the homepage (in Japanese).